Jamy4000/VRDF/README.md

 # Releases
-The stable versions are placed in [the Releases section](https://github.com/Jamy4000/VRSF_DOTS/releases) of this repository.
+The stable versions are placed in [the Releases section](https://github.com/Jamy4000/VRDF/releases) of this repository.
 Multiple packages are available, with extensions depending on your use.
-The only one you absolutely need to use the framework is the VRSF_Hybrid_Core package.
+The only one you absolutely need to use the framework is the VRDF_Core package.